Fine Art Dealers

-The Famous Old House Art Gallery in Long Melford is nestled in a quiet corner of West Suffolk right on the border with Essex.
+The Famous Old House Art Gallery of Long Melford is nestled in a quiet corner of West Suffolk right on the border with Essex.
 The village of Long Melford in Suffolk has a famous past.
 Queen Elizabeth I visited Melford Hall during her reign when the area was flourishing as a wool centre.
 Long Melford has not one but two magnificent houses dating back to Tudor times, the other being Kentwell Hall.
 In more recent times, the village became famous for the setting of the 1980’s and 1990’s Lovejoy TV series, starring Ian McShane as a rather rogue antique dealer.
 At the time, the village had an abundance of antique shops and two antique emporiums still remain to this day.
 Long Melford is a little bit of Old England that attracts thousands of visitors a year.

-We also stock a selct number of charming original bronze sculptures, mainly French from the 19th & 20th century.
+We also stock a select number of charming original bronze sculptures, mainly French, from the 19th & 20th century.
 Typical artists represented include Hippolyte Moreau, Auguste Moreau, Pierre Louis Detrier, Henri Honore Ple and Edouard Drouot.

 For an interactive view of our gallery please scroll down this page and use our free virtual tour facility.